Fettes College: Notable Old Fettesians

 Fettes College has produced many judges, lawyers, diplomats, military officers, politicians and persons from academia.
 In sport, its most notable alumni are on the rugby pitch.
 Four Old Fettesians have won the Victoria Cross and one the George Cross.
-Fettes also boasts a 2015 Nobel Prize winner in Angus Deaton.
+Fettes also boasts a 2015 Nobel Prize winner in the economist Sir Angus Deaton, as well as former British Prime Minister Tony Blair.